hpylieva/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

     - If overall dev set error: 10%
       - Then errors due to incorrect data: 0.6%
       - Then errors due to other causes: 9.4%
     - Then you should focus on the 9.4% error rather than the incorrect data.

+Note: the goal of the dev set is to help you select between two classifiers A and B. So you're trying out two classifiers A and B, and one has 2.1% error and the other has 1.9% error on your dev set.
+But you don't trust your dev set anymore to be correctly telling you whether this classifier is actually better than this because your 0.6% of these mistakes are due to incorrect labels.
+Then there's a good reason to go in and fix the incorrect labels in your dev set.

 - Consider these guidelines while correcting the dev/test mislabeled examples:
   - Apply the same process to your dev and test sets to make sure they continue to come from the same distribution.
   - Consider examining examples your algorithm got right as well as ones it got wrong.
 (Not always done if you reached a good accuracy)